Torque to HP / kW Converter Skip to main content

 3. Review Full Results

-The output displays torque, RPM, and power at both the motor shaft and the load shaft (if a gearbox is included), along with kW equivalents.
-Use these values to specify motor size, verify gearbox selection, or troubleshoot insufficient torque at the driven equipment.
+The output displays torque, RPM, and power at both the motor shaft and the load shaft (if a gearbox is included), along with kW equivalents and a standard-synchronous-speed reference table.
+Use these values as a screening step; final motor size, gearbox selection, and troubleshooting decisions need nameplate data, manufacturer curves, and qualified review.

 Assumptions